 Just like outdoor fireplaces, fire pits are also commonly found in easy to assemble kits.
 Fire pits on average require less labor when installing.
 When comparing the functionality, fire pits are better suited as a center piece to an outdoor living space.
 They provide a purpose for guests to sit around and congregate together over heated space.
 Most come with attachments such as a fireplace grill, where residents and guests can cook food over an open flame while enjoying a glass of wine.

 Running a Gas Line Should Not Dictate Your Decision

-A friend of mine just finished an outdoor fireplace he had been working on for over six months.
+A friend of mine recently just finished an outdoor fireplace he had been working on for over six months.
 When I went over to check it out, I noticed it was not hooked up to a gas line.
 I asked him why he decided to not use natural gas, and he replied “I didn’t want to run a gas pipe from my house to the fireplace.”
 I couldn’t believe what I had heard.
 Natural gas in Missouri is extremely accessible and affordable which is why most homes use gas furnaces.
 Depending on the configuration, it can be very easy to have an HVAC contractor come out and run a gas line straight to an outdoor gas fireplace or gas fire pit.
 If you are weighing the options between gas or wood, give a trusted HVAC contractor a call first.
 It can be a much easier and affordable job than you think.
 We would be more than welcomed to shoot you a price.
-Call us at (314)351-5580 to set up a quote.
+Call us at (314) 351-5580 to set up a quote.